hannonhill/Example-Sites/News/README.md

 * RSS and Atom feed examples
 * Entire Site available in both Velocity and XSLT

+Make sure to update the RSS Velocity format with the new site name so that the RSS feed will function correctly.

-Current Site was exported using Cascade Server version 8.4
+Current Site was exported using Cascade Server version 8.5